Sunset-vs-Sunsi/.github/README.md

 ## Woah!
 Calm down, let's break down the questions.

 # Who are we?
-We're the Sunset team, hey!
+We're the Sunset team, haii!

 # What are we doing?
 We're coding an alternative/"improved version" of sunsi, as it's a great bit flawed.